Business Process Automation Examples for Small Businesses

 Where AI Fits Into Business Process Automation

-AI is useful when the workflow contains information that needs to be summarized, classified, rewritten, routed, or reviewed.
-For example, AI can summarize a client request, classify an intake form, draft a follow-up message, or flag a record that looks incomplete.
+AI is useful when the workflow contains information that needs to be summarized, classified, rewritten, routed, or checked.
+For example, AI can summarize a client request, classify an intake form, draft a follow-up note for staff review, or flag a record that looks incomplete.
 It works best when the surrounding process is already structured.

 Business Process Automation Examples